-Some municipalities and Irrigation or Canal Companies also have their own permit process for facilities that they own.
-Be certain to contact the owner before applying for a County Flood Control Permit to insure you've covered all the bases.
-The Flood Control Permit application does not require proof of other permits, but, providing this information may help expedite your approval.
+Some municipalities and irrigation or canal companies have their own permit process for facilities they own.
+Be certain to contact the owner before applying for a county flood control permit to ensure you've covered all the bases.
+The flood control permit application does not require proof of other permits, but, providing this information may help expedite your approval.

-Once the application is completed and the supporting documents are attached, deliver the package to Salt Lake County?s Flood Control Permit Specialist.
-The Specialist will review the package for completeness and notify you immediately, or by e-mail, phone or letter, if the package is incomplete.
+Once the application is completed and the supporting documents are attached, deliver the package via email to Salt Lake County's Flood Control Permit Engineer.
+The engineer will review the package for completeness and notify you immediately by e-mail or phone if the package is incomplete.
 Please ensure that the application form is signed by the Applicant or an Authorized Agent because the process can not be completed, and approval signatures can not be obtained, if the Grantee or the Agent has not accepted the general terms of the permit application.

-If the application and documentation are in order, the Specialist will enter your application into the database and assign a control number.
-The Specialist will then notify you of the assigned control number by e-mail, phone or letter.
+If the application and documentation are in order, the engineer will enter your application into the database and assign a control number.
+The engineer will notify you of the assigned control number by e-mail or phone.
 Please use this number when corresponding or calling about your application.

-The Specialist will perform a review of the package and request comments from other agencies, as applicable, regarding your application.
-If additional requirements or conditions are placed on the approval of your application, you will be notified by email, phone or letter.
-You may withdraw your application at any time prior to approval by asking the Specialist to cancel your application.
+The engineer will review the package and request comments from other agencies, as applicable, regarding your application.
+If additional requirements or conditions are placed on the approval of your application, you will be notified by email or phone.
+You may withdraw your application at any time prior to approval by asking the engineer to cancel your application.

-Once the Specialist has reviewed your application and comments from other agencies, he or she will sign the application recommending approval or denial.
+Once the engineer has reviewed your application and comments from other agencies, he or she will sign the application recommending approval or denial.
 The application will then be forwarded to the Flood Control Operations Supervisor for his or her recommendation and signature.
-If the application involves an Irrigation Canal Company, the entire package will be reviewed with that company for it?s approval signature.
-In lieu of the Canal Owner's signature, the Applicant may submit copies of fully endorsed Canal Company permit(s) or agreement(s) as proof of Canal Company approval.
+If the application involves an irrigation canal company, the entire package will be reviewed by that party for its approval signature.
+In lieu of the canal owner's signature, the applicant may submit copies of fully endorsed canal company permit(s) or agreement(s) as proof of canal company approval.

-The application package will then be taken to the Division Director of Engineering.
+The application package will then be taken to the division director of Flood Control Engineering.
 All comments and recommendations will be reviewed with the Director.
 This is the final approving authority for the application.
-The Specialist will then notify you as to approval or denial by email, telephone or letter.
+The engineer will then notify you as to approval or denial by email or telephone.

-After approval is obtained and the permit has been issued, you must abide by the terms and conditions contained in the permit, and notify the Specialist at least twenty-four hours before construction starts so that necessary inspections can be scheduled.
+After approval, and the permit has been issued, you must abide by the terms and conditions contained in the permit, and notify the engineer at least twenty-four hours before construction starts so that necessary inspections can be scheduled.
 Some permitted activities do not require inspections (i.e., Scout clean-up projects, landscaping only, etc.), whereas others may require multiple inspections (i.e., bridging projects, bank stabilization, etc.).